sonian/rails-react-base/README.md

-If you do not have Docker and Docker Compose working:
+If you do not have Docker and Docker Compose already:

 * on Mac OS X or Windows, install [Docker Toolbox](https://www.docker.com/docker-toolbox), then run the following: